Gambling in Macau: History

 In an attempt to generate revenues for the government, gambling in Macau was legalized by the Portuguese government in 1849.
 In the late 19th century, the government introduced a licensing system for the fantan houses (Chinese gambling houses).
 It is reported that over 200 gambling houses were required to pay gambling rent to the government.
 The second casino monopoly concession was granted to the Tai Heng Company in 1937.
 The company was, however, too conservative to fully exploit the economic potential of gambling.

-The industry saw a major breakthrough in 1962 when the government granted the monopoly rights to all forms of gambling to Sociedade de Turismo e Diversões de Macau (STDM), a syndicate jointly formed by Hong Kong and Macanese businessmen.
+The industry saw a major breakthrough in 1962 when the government granted the monopoly rights to all forms of gambling to Sociedade de Turismo e Diversões de Macau (STDM), run by Stanley Ho.
 The STDM introduced Western-style games and modernised the marine transport between Macau and Hong Kong, bringing millions of gamblers from Hong Kong every year.
 The license was extended in 1986 for another 15 years but expired at the end of 2001.

+Over a three year period in the late 1990s, as wave of gang violence referred to as the casino wars occurred disrupted Macau's casino industry.
+The casino wars were largely attributable to rival Triad groups who sought to gain control of Macau's illicit industries before Portugal transferred the territory back to China.
+The Portuguese authorities of Macau mostly failed to address the violence, which resulted in 122 deaths, or to catch those responsible.

 Macau was transferred to the People's Republic of China in 1999 and became a special administrative region of China.
 During this transition, there were no changes to gambling policy in Macau.

 In 2002, the Macau government ended the monopoly system and granted three (later six) casino operating concessions (and subconcessions) to: Sociedade de Jogos de Macau (SJM, an 80% owned subsidiary of STDM), Wynn Resorts, Las Vegas Sands, Galaxy Entertainment Group, the partnership of MGM Mirage and Pansy Ho Chiu-king, and the partnership of Melco and PBL.
 On 18 May 2004, the Sands Macau casino opened near the Macau Ferry Terminal.
 Today, there are 16 casinos operated by the STDM, and they are still crucial in the casino industry in Macau.